javi-mm02/TFG-WBK-method/README.md

 ## Execution

-From the root directory of the repository, each script can be run with:
+The scripts can be executed from the root directory of the repository.
+Since some filenames contain spaces, quotation marks should be used.

 ```bash
 python "scripts/Alpha decay.py"